 When Social Services forced her dad finally to take responsibility for Dawn, he snapped out of the fog he was living under all those years.
-He took care of Joyce's and Buffy's debts, and then gave Buffy a lump sum settlement for the back child support that he owed for the past four years, not only for her, but for Dawn as well.
+He took care of Joyce and Buffy's debts, and then gave Buffy a lump sum settlement for the back child support he owed for the past four years, not only for her, but for Dawn as well.
 She bought herself a few things, but only one real extravagance; it was almost as if it called out to her.
-Now, she saw that it was a whisper from her past letting her know that she was more than a Slayer, much more.
+Now, she realized it was a whisper from her past letting her know she was more than a Slayer, much more.

 She remembered her last trip to LA when she came to confront Angel about sneaking into Sunnydale.
 After they agreed not to be in each other's lives anymore, Buffy went to see Mia.
 They drove to the DMV, and Buffy returned to Sunnydale the proud owner of a driver's license.
 Joyce refused to allow her to get her license, thinking it would keep Buffy from racing.
 What Joyce didn't understand was that Buffy didn't need a license to race.
 She grinned when she remembered the last race she won.
 It was after Angel left.
 Buffy was feeling lonely and reckless.
 She won three thousand dollars, which she hid inside Mr. Gordo.